Snickerdoodles (Gluten Free, Paleo + Vegan)

 This one is a classic that I actually haven’t ever posted a recipe for, the snickerdoodle cookie.
-Traditionally full of sugar, butter, and cinnamon, it’s a soft and chewy cookie that gets rolled in cinnamon sugar before baking.
+Traditionally full of sugar, butter, and cinnamon, it’s a soft and chewy cookie that we roll in cinnamon sugar before baking.
 It’s also usually not very healthy – at all.

 When I questioned my Instagram followers on any holiday favorites they wanted to see made a bit healthier, @dianacooke requested healthified snickerdoodles.
 Diana, your wish is my command!

-A little bit of maple syrup is all the sweetness the cookies need, especially because they get some additional sweetness from their roll in the cinnamon + coconut sugar mixture before they hit the oven.
+A little bit of maple syrup is all the sweetness the cookies need.
+Especially because they get some additional sweetness from their roll in the cinnamon + coconut sugar mixture!

-The dough comes together in a flash – a bowl and wooden spoon are all you need, and no chilling of the dough required!
-This dough is also weirdly light and fluffy, because of the coconut flour, and it makes it super fun and easy to work with.
+The dough comes together in a flash.
+A bowl and wooden spoon are all you need, and no chilling of the dough is required!
+This dough is also light and fluffy, because of the coconut flour.
+That makes it super fun and easy to work with.

-The cookies don’t spread a ton, so you do have to pat them down before baking so they end up flat.
-They puff up a bit, and you want to pull them out when they’re just baked through – don’t over bake or they’ll be dry.
+These paleo snickerdoodles don’t spread a ton, so I recommend patting them down before baking so they end up flatter.
+They’ll puff up a bit, and you want to pull them out when they’re just baked through.
+Don’t overbake or they’ll be dry.
 We’re aiming for soft cookies here.

-So, if you can spare 20 minutes in the craziness and you’re not already swimming in cookies, you might want to bake up a batch of these!
+So, if you can spare 20 minutes in the holiday craziness, you’ll want to bake up a batch of these!

 - Prep Time: 10 minutes